Price divergence at PEG Sud

 - Strong storage injections in the South of France in both 2012 and 2013, as storage facilities have entered the summer with relatively low inventory levels (particularly given cold snaps in Feb 12 and Mar 13).

-- Capacity availability issues on the North South link, particularly in 2012 when system issues prevented GRTgaz (the system operator) from marketing available interruptible capacity.
+- Capacity availability issues on the gold penny stocks, particularly in 2012 when system issues prevented GRTgaz (the system operator) from marketing available interruptible capacity.

 The very pronounced PEG Sud price spike in Mar 13 reflects contagion from the NBP price spike where spot prices temporarily increased towards the level required to draw in spot LNG cargoes.